ssilverman/QNEthernet/README.md

 always maps all of `stdin`, `stdout`, and `stderr` specifically to `Serial`.

 Compared to the internal `printf` support, the _QNEthernet_ version:
-1. Can map output to any `Print` interface, not just `Serial`.
+1. Can map output to any `Print` interface, not just `Serial`,
-2. Can separate `stdout` and `stderr`, if needed.
+2. Can separate `stdout` and `stderr` outputs, and
 3. Disallows `stdin` as a valid output.

-To enable the _QNEthernet_ version, define the `QNETHERNET_ENABLE_CUSTOM_WRITE` macro and set the `stdPrint` variable.
-It's not included by default.
-Note that if the feature is disabled, then neither `stdPrint` nor `stderrPrint` will be defined.
+To enable the _QNEthernet_ version, define the `QNETHERNET_ENABLE_CUSTOM_WRITE` macro and set the `stdoutPrint` or `stderrPrint` variables to point to a valid `Print` implementation.
+Note that if the feature is disabled, then neither `stdoutPrint` nor `stderrPrint` will be defined.

-There, the output is sent to a custom variable, `Print *stdPrint`, that defaults to NULL.
-To enable any lwIP output, including assertion failure output, that variable must be set to something conforming to the `Print` interface.
-If it is not set, `printf` will still work, but there will be no output.
+Both variables default to NULL.

 For example:
 ```c++